FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 EAP-Request/Identity message.
 An EAP server supporting this specification MUST examining the identity to see if it uses the eap.arpa realm.
 Identities in the eap.arpa realm are specific to provision.
-Processing of all other identities is unchanged by this specificatipon.
+Processing of all other identities is unchanged by this specification.

 If the server receives a malformed NAI in the eap.arpa domain, it MUST reply with an EAP Failure, as per {{RFC3748, Section 4.2}}.
 Otherwise, the NAI is examined to determine which provisioning method is being requested by the peer.

-Tf the server does not recognize the NAI requested by the peer, it MUST reply with an EAP NAK of type zero (0).
+If the server does not recognize the NAI requested by the peer, it MUST reply with an EAP NAK of type zero (0).
 This reply indicates that the requested provisioning method is not available.
-The server also MUST reply with a NAK of type zero (0) as per {{RFC3748, Section 5.3.1}}, wif the peer proposes an EAP method which is not supported by the server, or is not recognized as being valid for that provisioning method.
+The server also MUST reply with a NAK of type zero (0) as per {{RFC3748, Section 5.3.1}}, if the peer proposes an EAP method which is not supported by the server, or is not recognized as being valid for that provisioning method.
 The peer can then take any remedial action which it determines to be appropriate.